connordominik1/connordominik1.github.io/index.md

 # And Many More

-Ian, Justin, Molly, Vivian, Susan, Dillan, Ray, Olivia, Charles, Antonio, Andrew, Dustin, Elle, Jack, Navneet, Deana, Mayra, Sean, Brandon, Abby, Emad, Laia, Ethan, Martha, Cathy, Becca, Daniel, Mack, and so many more have positively influenced me, and should be filling these seats too.
+Justin, Molly, Vivian, Susan, Dillan, Ray, Olivia, Charles, Antonio, Andrew, Dustin, Elle, Jack, Navneet, Deana, Mayra, Sean, Brandon, Abby, Emad, Laia, Ethan, Martha, Cathy, Becca, Daniel, Mack, and so many more have positively influenced me, and should be filling these seats too.
 If you see them, let them know that I appreciate having them in my life, and that I thought of them as I was walking this stage.

 ---